byacine150/byacine150/README.md

 <p align="center">
   I'm a 1st year student pursuing a degree 🎓 in software engineering 👨🏻‍💻 in Polytechnique Montreal University 🏛.
 I'm passionate about anything that is technology related and I'm aywas willing to learn new things and challenge myself.
 I love to explore new technologies and leverage them to solve real-life problems 💡.

+ 🤫 Pssst: This profile looks way better with the Github Night mode color theme !
 </p>

 <h2 align="center"> My technology stack <img src="https://github.com/byacine150/byacicne150/blob/main/images/laptop.gif" width="50"></h2>